 Sylvie Frank from Paula Wiseman Books talked about picture book pacing and I left that breakout session wanting to make sure that things are balanced in my writing.
 I can’t make things too heavy for one character if I’m mirroring dialogue and behavior; it has to be balanced.
 And those untidy endings are okay, which made me wonder if my endings are too neat...

 I could listen to Sara Pennypacker talk all day.
-She is so knowledge about writing and book making and kids.
+She is so knowledgeable about writing and book making and kids.
 She spoke a lot about making the reader do some work and not letting it all be told in the words.
 Let the reader fill in the gaps, they can do it.

 Tahereh Mafi’s speech was too beautiful to even take notes during.
 I found myself on the verge of tears the whole time.
 Thank you Ms. Mafi.